JCL & Procedure Overrides

 This example has two (2) JCL Members.
 The first JCL Member will show the use of "PROCedure EXECution" with parameter substitution and procedural overrides to create sequential data files using IEBGENER.
 The DSN and DISP used by the PROC's will be defined in the JCL Member and passed to the PROC via substitution or an override.

-JCL Member to Create Files (a multi-step Job)
+Table of Contents Previous Section Next Section Create Files (a multi-step Job)

-This JCL Member (JCLOVRJ1.JCL) is a multi-step job that will create three sequential files.
+This JCL Member (JCLOVRJ1.jcl) is a multi-step job that will create three sequential files.
 Each job step will execute a PROC to create a file.
 The following is a listing of the JCL Member.
 The embedded comments should help in understanding what the JCL Member is doing.

 //JCLOVRJ1 JOB SIMOTIME,CLASS=1,MSGCLASS=0,NOTIFY=CSIP1